HuiyangYu/TGSFilter/README.md

 INFO: 3' adapter: ATCTCTCTCAACAACAACAACGGAGGAGGAGGAAAAGAGAGAGAT
 INFO: mean depth of 5' adapter: 18.4444
 INFO: mean depth of 3' adapter: 14.4889
-INFO: trim front length: 12
+INFO: trim 5' end length: 150
-INFO: trim tail length: 11
+INFO: trim 3' end length: 150
 INFO: min mean base quality was set to: 20
+INFO: min output reads length: 5000
-10841385 reads with 199243618211 bases were input
+10841385 reads with 199243618211 bases were input 164234 reads with 666540644 bases were dropped before filter 10677151 reads were trimmed 3203145300 bases in end
-90 reads with 59119 bases were dropped before filter 10841295 reads were trimmed 249349785 bases in end 990743 reads were trimmed 32623438 bases with adapter 0 reads with 0 bases were dropped with low quality 329014 reads with 2551884 bases were dropped before output 10841402 reads with 198959033985 bases were output
+0 reads with 0 bases were dropped with low quality
+3 reads were discard with 106304 bases with middle adapter 0 reads were trimmed 0 bases with adapter
+0 reads with 0 bases were dropped before output 10677148 reads with 195373825963 bases were output
 ```
 ### 3.2 Filter ONT reads
 ```